 When you are in the planning stages of building your pool, consider these cost-saving tips to help you save money:

 Forget about the deep end.
 Having a pool with a standard depth will help keep the costs down.
-It will also help save costs on heating, maintenance, and energy since you will have a smaller volume of water to deal with.
-Also, skipping a deep end will also mean you won't have a diving board, which could provide a lot less hassle for your home insurance, and lower your costs there too.
+It will also help save costs on heating, maintenance, and energy, since you will have a smaller volume of water.
+Skipping a deep end will also mean that you won't have a diving board, which could provide a lot less hassle for your homeowners insurance and could lower your costs there, too.
 Many insurance companies may have a problem insuring a pool with a diving board, due to the increased liability risks.
 You may also have to purchase some excess or umbrella liability to help protect yourself.

 Consider your inground pool as a multi-stage project.
 Save money by first building the pool, and consider the enhancements or additional landscaping and accessories as add-ons for later projects.
-Get estimates at the time of building to decide what is necessary now and what can be done later.
+Get estimates at the time of building, so you can decide what is necessary now and what can be done later.

 Be conservative with your landscaping and features like the deck.
 It's easy to get really excited about the redesign of your property to suit your new pool, but you may want to be conservative.
 You can always add more sophisticated features over time.

 Does a Swimming Pool Increase the Property Value of Your Home?

-After you've invested all that money into putting in your swimming pool, you might think that this makes your property more valuable.
-However, this is not necessarily so.
+After you've invested all that money into putting in your swimming pool, you might think that it makes your property more valuable.
+However, that is not necessarily so.
 The general consensus is that a pool may increase your real estate value by approximately 7%.
-If we anticipate the pool's cost conservatively being at 10% to 15% of the value of your home, you will always spend more on the pool than you will get back in real estate value.
+If we anticipate the pool's cost conservatively at 10% to 15% of the value of your home, you will always spend more on the pool than you will get back in increased property value.
 Having a discussion with a real estate professional will help you understand precisely how your value is impacted based on your location.

 Real estate value fluctuates based on demand and homebuyer trends.
 Ask yourself these questions: